 There are many Walks to promote good physical health.
 This is the Walk to promote good mental health.

-Riverside again participated in the Out of the Darkness Walk on September 12, 2015 to benefit the American Foundation for Suicide Prevention.
+Riverside will again participate in the Out of the Darkness Walk on September 10, 2016 to benefit the American Foundation for Suicide Prevention.
 The event raises awareness of depression as a treatable disease and of suicide as a preventable tragedy.

 Riverside recognized as top supporter

 In 2015, our RBHC Team Hope had 84 participants and through the support of team members, family, friends and the community, raised the largest amount -- over $7,668!
 Of the 350 or so Out of the Darkness Walks across the country, the Hampton Roads walk was again the largest with 8,349 registered participants.

 This year will mark Riverside's ninth year of participating in this walk.
 If you are interested in joining our team, please contact Ann Graham via e-mail at email@example.com.

 - Visit our team page here

 About the Out of the Darkness Community Walks

 In partnership with the national sponsor, the American Foundation for Suicide Prevention, this Walk is locally sponsored by the Hampton Roads Survivors of Suicide Support Group, which has been meeting over 26 years to provide a safe place for healthy grieving.
 It is hosting this event to spare others from this tragic loss.
 The number one cause of suicide is untreated depression.
 By educating people about the symptoms and treatment of the disease of depression, we hope to prevent suicides.